hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 Ah, so them others would need to modify your dialect then.
 I see.

 [19:59:25](#dOUwxR4bs3YYDi3FMuYIAsHSCsUZzGzC28kG_MI4DjA) <hiiamboris (NOT THIS ONE)>:
-Well, you can fix the bug and PR the solution then Ì†ΩÌ∏â
+Well, you can fix the bug and PR the solution then üòâ

 [20:06:26](#AvKIeaEvIiuUKhmL11zIvZFH_uvuckXEKnOes3YC8HE) <hiiamboris (NOT THIS ONE)>: https://github.com/red/red/issues/3029#issuecomment-436438710 here it was reported as a regression